 Find out more here: How INAP Reduced Churn by 50%

 Rather than checking in with customers every month or year, Alchemista began to continuously monitor every customer relationship every single day.
-This meant they could intervene on any hiccups before they turned into a bigger problem.
+This meant they could intervene in any hiccups before they turned into a bigger problems.
 You can read about the brand’s experience here: How Alchemista Achieved 100% Retention

 What did all of these B2B brands have in common?
 They built a revenue-focus voice of customer program that focused on insight and action with the help of CustomerGauge best practices and software.

 You can find more success stories here, Voice of Customer Examples: 6 Companies Doing it Right.

 Building a Successful Voice of Customer Program